Are You Homeschooling More Than One Child? Most families are homeschooling more than one child.

 Homeschool scheduling is easier if you are only having to plan for one child.
 However, the reality of homeschooling is that many of us have to juggle quite a few children.
 With each year you get better at this but in my experience, it’s never perfectly streamlined.

 One of the best ways to get a good routine going, that won’t run you ragged, is to combine lessons whenever possible.

 Many subjects are suitable for homeschooling more than one child.
-Read alouds, nature study, history, art, narration and geography can all be done as a group.
+Read alouds, nature study, history, art, narration and personal health and development can all be done as a group.

 Lessons in maths and English may need separate instruction.